 Hand Control Levers have two parts: a socket that bolts onto the equipment pedal, and a straight hand lever that slides in and out of the socket as needed.
 The levers are straight when delivered, and usually need to be heated and shaped for the specific worker and equipment during installation.

 Workers with common conditions such as these would benefit from a Hand Control Lever.

 Lower Extremity Impairments

 Replaced Joints - Arthroplasty

 Traumatic Brain Injury

 Hand Control Levers require two steps for installation.
 The levers are delivered un-bent (straight) with a bolt-on socket.
 There is seldom need for permanent modification to the foot pedal.
 The levers often need shaped for convenience of use by specific equipment operators.

-Second, the straight lever needs to be shaped specifically for the operator and machine it will be used on.
+Second, the straight lever USUALLY needs to be shaped specifically for the operator and machine it will be used on.
 Hand Control Levers must be easily pushed or pulled by the operator without bumping the steering wheel or other objects.
 To shape the lever, have the operator sit in the seat and grasp the Lever.
-Mark where bends are needed, and shape the lever with a tubing bender or heat and bend with a torch.
+Mark where bends are needed, and shape the lever by heating heating with a torch and bending.
 After the lever is cooled, slide it back into the socket and make sure the operator can comfortably reach the lever and move it without interference.